-1.4.1.
 The Question of the Nature and Meaning of Knowledge

 At the heart of epistemology is the question of the meaning and nature of knowledge.
 Naturally, the first question to consider in epistemology is knowledge.
-This is because understanding what knowledge is, is a pre-requisite to the questions about the sources and limit of our knowledge.
+This is because understanding what knowledge is, is a pre-requisite to the questions about the sources and limits of our knowledge.
 That is, we cannot claim to have what we do not know; neither can we talk about how we come to know what we do not know.
 Furthermore, we cannot consider what is within our capabilities when we lack an understanding of what it is to know something.

-The question "what is knowledge?" is the first basic question of epistemology.
+The question "What is knowledge?" is the first basic question of epistemology.
 A consideration of this question raises other questions that concern what it means to know.
 Hence questions such as; What is belief?
 What is truth?
 What differentiates knowledge from mere opinion?
 Is knowledge different from belief?
-What are the pre-conditions for knowledge?
+What are the preconditions for knowledge?
 What does it mean to know?
 How can we know that we know?
 Is true belief knowledge?
-These are questions that seek to unravel the meaning and nature of knowledge.
+These are questions that seek to unravelthe meaning and nature of knowledge.

-1.4.2.
-The Question of the sources of Knowledge
+1.3.2 The Question of the Sources of Knowledge

-Generally, there is no knowledge that is derived from nowhere.
-Every knowledge claim is made on the basis of information received from a particular medium about an object of knowledge.
-In epistemology, a common concern with respect to knowledge is what sources of information are capable of giving knowledge.
-In view of this epistemologists have identified the following as some of the major sources of knowledge;
+Generally, no knowledge is derived from nowhere.
+Every knowledge claim is made based on information received from a particular medium about an object of knowledge.
+In epistemology, a common concern concerning knowledge is what sources of information are capable of giving knowledge.
+Given this epistemologists have identified the following as some of the major sources of knowledge;

-- Reason: This refers to the faculty of the mind that has to do with logic, analysis and rationality.
+• Reason: This refers to the faculty of the mind that has to do with logic, analysis and rationality.
 It is the mental instrument which brings forth knowledge through rational investigation either by deducing truths from existing knowledge, or by learning things a priori.
-The view that reason is the primary source of knowledge is known as rationalism. - Sense Experience: This refers to the activities of the five senses in receiving information from external objects.
+The view that reason is the primary source of knowledge is known as rationalism.

+- Sense Experience: This refers to the activities of the five senses in receiving information from external objects.
 By seeing, hearing, smelling, feeling and tasting we form our conceptions of the world around us.
 The view that experience is the primary source of knowledge is called empiricism. - Intuition: This refers to the immediate perception of truth without a conscious process of reasoning.
 It is an immediate moment of insight one suddenly finds within oneself.
 It is characterized by a sudden eruption of idea into consciousness.
-The view that intuition is a basic source of knowledge is called intuitionism.

-• Testimony: This refers to the statement or declaration of a witness about a particular object or event.
-Some of the knowledge we hold clearly depends greatly on the words of others.
+The view that intuition is a basic source of knowledge is called intuitionism. - Testimony: This refers to the statement or declaration of a witness about a particular object or event.
+Some of the knowledge we hold depends greatly on the words of others.
 For instance, knowledge of events before you were born or outside your immediate experience cannot be your personally generated knowledge.

-They are claims we make on the basis of what those who witnessed those events say.
-Thus, whenever we claim to know something on the basis of the statement or declaration of others we simply endorse testimony as a source of knowledge.
+They are claims we make based on what those who witnessed those events say.
+Thus, whenever we claim to know something based on the statement or declaration of others we simply endorse testimony as a source of knowledge.